-Students are eligible to enroll in the Student Health Plan, as are legally married spouses, at the individual rate of $1,900/year.
+Students are eligible to enroll in the Student Health Plan, as are legally married spouses.
+The individual rate for 2019-20 was $1,900/year.

-Dependent children under the age of 26 can be enrolled in the student health plan at the rate of $950/year.
+Dependent children under the age of 26 can be enrolled in the student health plan.
+The rate for 2019-20 was $950/year.
 Enrolled aid students and their dependents, though not spouses, are eligible for additional aid to cover their costs if they do not have comparable coverage through another source.
 Students should visit the student health plan website for full eligibility requirements.

 Residential College Participation/Fee

-The residential college fee for undergraduates is $930/year.
-Spouses and cohabitating partners are welcome to participate in many of the residential college programs for a reduced program fee of $465/year.
+The residential college fee for undergraduates in 2019-20 was $930/year.
+Spouses and cohabitating partners are welcome to participate in many of the residential college programs for a reduced program fee ($465/year in 2019-20).
 Children may participate as appropriate in select events and activities in the residential colleges at no additional cost after consultation with the college head.

 As a transfer student, you’ll benefit from the same robust advising structure as your peer undergraduates.
 That means you’ll work with the Dean, Director of Studies, and Director of Student Life in your Residential College, and will be assigned a faculty adviser to help with all course selection and curricular planning matters.
 In addition, you’ll benefit from the mentorship of our transfer program director, and you’ll be invited to participate in the Scholars Institute Fellows Program, where you may join a vibrant community of engaged scholars participating in year-round academic, co-curricular, and professional development opportunities.